JohnLlewelyn/Trait-space-disparity/README.md

   - Contains RDS files produced by the code (below) and used to generate the study’s figures.

 Code Folder
-This folder contains five subfolders, organized by the specific steps of the analysis:
+This folder contains six subfolders, organized by the specific steps of the analysis:

 1. 1_multiple_imputation/
     Contains one file: